Arhaus

 Arhaus, Inc. is an upscale American home furnishings company headquartered in Boston Heights, Ohio.
 Founded in 1986 with a focus on sustainability and artisanship in product quality, Arhaus provides a diversified assortment of specialty goods and services addressing omnichannel direct-to-consumer and business-to-business residential and commercial operations.

-Marketing as an immersive lifestyle brand, the company strategically curates 103 showrooms situated in affluent real estate markets in the contiguous United States; its online store and print catalog serve nationally and worldwide.
+The company has 103 showrooms in affluent real estate markets in the contiguous United States, in addition to an online store and print catalog for customers worldwide.

 History

 Arhaus was founded in 1986 by Jack Reed and his son John Reed as a furniture store in a historical building on the East Banks of The Flats of Cleveland, Ohio.
 Its brand name was conceptualized as a portmanteau of the name of the Danish city Aarhus and the German word haus for house.
 In the same year, the Reeds began expansion by converting four Workbench franchise stores in the Cleveland and Akron, Ohio metro area into Arhaus storefronts.

 The business has spurred significant redevelopment and growth into the 21st century.

 In 2013, it reincorporated its corporate entity to be legally registered as Arhaus, Inc. (having previously been incorporated as "Homeworks, Inc." doing business as Arhaus).
 Headquarters were soon reestablished in Boston Heights, Ohio in 2016.
 By the end of the 2010s, Arhaus opened its new flagship store at Legacy Village in Lyndhurst, Ohio.

 In 2021, in enforcing its commitment to American made product, Arhaus expanded its domestic manufacturing and distribution capabilities with the inauguration of its 500,000 square foot facility in Conover, North Carolina.
 It listed on the Nasdaq stock exchange on November 4, 2021, with initial public offering valued at $1.75 billion.

 The company continued strategic focus on expanding its physical presence with openings including Greenwich, Connecticut, and Palo Alto, California, in 2024.